How do you choose the right custodian for you?

-There are no right or wrong answers to these questions.
-However, whatever the response, it’s best to consider the answer with the following three lenses: First, is the response transparent?
+How the custodian answers these questions will help you determine who is the best fit.
+Whatever their response, it’s best to consider the answers with the following three lenses: First, is the answer transparent?
 Second, will this answer save me time or money?
 Third, will this help me grow my practice?

-When dealing with people’s money, the stakes are rarely higher.
+When dealing with people’s money, the stakes are higher.
 As a former pilot, I found one of Captain Sullenberger’s remarks on the NTSB’s rulemaking approach compelling.
-After he landed the United jet on the Hudson in 2009 he praised emergency landing procedures and put them into context stating: “in aviation, every rule that we have, everything we know, every procedure we use, we know because someone, or often many people, died.”
+After he landed the United jet on the Hudson in 2009, he praised emergency landing procedures and put them into context, stating: “in aviation, every rule that we have, everything we know, every procedure we use, we know because someone, or often many people, died.”

-While the world of custody doesn’t deal with life or death, it has a major impact on the livelihood of millions of people.
-Similarly, every rule and procedure custodians follow typically exists because enough people got screwed over by some financial services company at some point in time.
+While the world of custody doesn’t deal with life or death, it significantly impacts the livelihood of millions of people.
+Every rule and procedure custodians follow typically exists because enough people got screwed over by some financial services company at some point.

 It’s best to know the quality of those procedures well before a client puts a single dollar into their brokerage account.
 Advisors should ask custodians they’re considering for the following information: